deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 including [hole punching](https://en.wikipedia.org/wiki/Hole_punching_(networking)),
 forward-secret end-to-end encryption
 and [gossipping](https://en.wikipedia.org/wiki/Gossip_protocol).
-Concretely, private Peer-to-Peer networks are automatically and efficiently established between users who start a [webxdc app](https://webxdc.org/apps) that uses the new [joinRealtimeChannel API](https://webxdc.org/docs/spec/joinRealtimeChannel.html).
+Concretely, Delta Chat now establishes private Peer-to-Peer networks between users who start a [webxdc app](https://webxdc.org/apps) that uses the new [joinRealtimeChannel() API](https://webxdc.org/docs/spec/joinRealtimeChannel.html).

 <video controls style="width:560px; max-width: 100%;"><source src="https://merlinux.eu/webxdc-realtime-148.mp4" type="video/mp4"></video>

 In the following sections, we discuss the "Pixel app" shown in the video and other realtime example apps, before providing more technical background and a closing note on the importance of protocols and specifications in our endeavours.
-If you want to try any webxdc app yourself today:
+If you want to try out any webxdc app, including the realtime ones:

 0. Install Delta Chat, create a profile and establish a chat with someone